Rawblocky/RobloxPlugin-ThemeScriptExecutor/README.md

 # Theme Script Executor

 Executes a ModuleScript based on the current Roblox Studio theme.
 It'll run on startup and whenever the current studio theme changes.
-You can use this to run a script that'll change the current script editor theme.

 ## Example use case
 <p align="center">